lydell/elm-safe-virtual-dom/README.md

 If a page translator _was_ detected, tell the parent.
 It will then go through its children again, both virtual DOM children and actual DOM children.
 It removes text node DOM children and replaces them with new ones.
 It also removes `<font>` tags not created by Elm (they are most likely created by Google Translate).
 While doing this, it makes sure that all the child elements are in the correct order.

 The thing here is that if we detect that a text node has been removed, it most likely means that it has been replaced with a translated version.
 But we don’t know _what_ DOM node or nodes on the page that replaced it, only that it or they should be _somewhere_ in the parent element.
 So the only thing we can do is to tell the parent element to redo all of its text.
-That also good for the word order thing: It’s better if the page translator detects a full sentence or paragraph being changed than just a word or two.
+That is also good for the word order thing: It’s better if the page translator detects a full sentence or paragraph being changed than just a word or two.
 There’s a chance that the parent element contains the full sentence or paragraph, but of course no guarantee.
 Once the page translator detects the changes, it will re-translate all of it.

 This algorithm is somewhat simple and fast, but it’s not perfect due to the word order thing.
 There might be some leftover or misplaced text after an update.
 But page translators aren’t perfect in the first place, so I don’t think users of them will expect perfection.
 They just want a page that they can understand and that doesn’t crash.